Brandon Couts

 Brandon Couts (born February 17, 1979) is an American former sprinter.
 He was the 2002 National Indoor Champion in the 400 meters.
 Couts coached sprints and hurdlers at the University of Colorado.

+Competing for the Baylor Bears track and field team, Couts won both the 2000 and 2001 NCAA Division I Outdoor Track and Field Championships in the 4 × 400 m relay, anchoring both teams.